ansible/receptor/docs/source/user_guide/configuration_options.rst

     * - 3
       - Log connection type, work unit id and payload

-**Warning: Payload Debugging May Expose Sensitive Data**
+**Warning: Payload Tracing May Expose Sensitive Data**

-Please be aware that using payload debugging can potentially reveal sensitive information.
+Please be aware that using payload tracing can potentially reveal sensitive information.
 This includes, but is not limited to, personal data, authentication tokens, and system configurations.
-Ensure that you only use debugging tools in a secure environment and avoid sharing debug output with unauthorized users.
+Ensure that you only use tracing tools in a secure environment and avoid sharing trace output with unauthorized users.
 Always follow your organization's data protection policies when handling sensitive information.
 Proceed with caution!

 .. code-block:: yaml